openmm/spice-models/five-et/README.md

 # Using the Models

-This directory contains the five equivariant transformer models described in (insert reference when available).
+This directory contains the five equivariant transformer models described in the paper

+Peter Eastman, Pavan Kumar Behara, David L. Dotson, Raimondas Galvelis, John E. Herr, Josh T. Horton, Yuezhi Mao, John D. Chodera, Benjamin P. Pritchard, Yuanqing Wang, Gianni De Fabritiis, and Thomas E. Markland.
+"SPICE, A Dataset of Drug-like Molecules and Peptides for Training Machine Learning Potentials."  https://doi.org/10.48550/arXiv.2209.10702 (2022).

 They were created with TorchMD-Net 0.2.2.
 They might work with later versions as well, but that is not guaranteed.

 To use them, first install TorchMD-Net by following the instructions at https://github.com/torchmd/torchmd-net.